boundless-xyz/zkc/README.md

 #### Emissions Distribution

-Each epoch's new emissions are allocated to two external contracts for distribution to users.
+Each epoch's new emissions are allocated to two external contracts for distribution.

-75% goes to PoVW Provers (Proof of Verifiable Work) as rewards for provers participating in the network.
+**75% goes to Provers generating ZK proofs**.
+Submitting _Proofs of Verifiable Work_ (PoVW) entitles provers to a portion of emitted ZKC.

-25% goes to ZKC Stakers, distributed to veZKC holders through `rewards/StakingRewards.sol`.
+**25% goes to ZKC stakers**.
+Staking ZKC for veZKC entitles holders to a portion of emitted ZKC.

 Emissions occur at the end of each epoch.